Fix Microsoft IME high CPU usage on Windows 10

 - Restart your computer.

 This is a classic problem where the system goes haywire because of a simple problem or file.
-Sometimes there are problems that are not so easy to resolve using classic tweaking and it needs complex solutions.
+Sometimes some problems are not so easy to resolve using classic tweaking.

 3. Rollback your system in Safe Mode